TradeTracker/docs/docs/tags.md

 ![Tags chart](documentation-images/tagschart.png)

-You can use this to find out which tag is the most profitable, and which are not.
+* Find out which tag is the most profitable and which ones are not.

 ## Ideas
 Tags are universably applicable, so to get started, here are a few ideas which can be used as tags: